buroa/k8s-gitops/README.md

 ### Cluster layout

 Below is a a high level look at the layout of how my directory structure with Flux works.
-In this brief example you are able to see that `authelia` will not be able to run until `glauth` and `cloudnative-pg` are running.
+In this brief example you are able to see that `authelia` will not be able to run until `lldap` and `cloudnative-pg` are running.
 It also shows that the `Cluster` custom resource depends on the `cloudnative-pg` Helm chart.
 This is needed because `cloudnative-pg` installs the `Cluster` custom resource definition in the Helm chart.

 ```python
 # Key: <kind> :: <metadata.name>